Report #3: KL835 - my first proper J flight experience

-This trip report will be my report on flying KLM business class on Singapore SIN - Denpasar DPS route, a fifth freedom route continuing from Amsterdam AMS.
-For trip report on the return flight from Denpasar DPS to Singapore SIN, please check it out here.
+This trip report will be my report on flying KLM business class from Singapore SIN to Denpasar DPS, an international flight within SE Asia and a fifth freedom route continuing from Amsterdam AMS, on board their Boeing 777-300ER For trip report on the return flight from DPS to SIN, please check it out here.

 A few months earlier, my parents suggested to have a family holiday at Bali.
-However, due to the briefing I needed to attend for my upcoming internship, I would need to fly from Singapore directly to Bali instead of going from home together with my parents.
+However, due to the briefing I needed to attend for my upcoming internship, I would need to fly from SIN directly to DPS instead of going from home together with my parents.
 Since end of December is expected to be a holiday season, the ticket price of economy class flights on that period would reach around S$300 (US$210) or more roundtrip, even on a LCC.
-With KLM offering business class at a relatively good bargain at around S$550 (US$380) roundtrip with lie-flat seats, I then opted to choose that.
-While economy class ticket prices can be significantly cheaper on off-peak season, the high price of economy class for this occasion eases me to justify the added premium.
+With KL offering a relatively good bargain at around S$550 (US$380) roundtrip in business class with lie-flat seats, I then opted to choose that.
+While economy class ticket prices can be significantly cheaper on off-peak season, the high price of economy class for this occasion eased me to justify the added premium.

 Departure to airport and check-in at SIN

-I went to the airport by car, so on my way I had the chance to see Changi Airport's famous control tower.
+I went to the airport by car, so on my way I had the chance to see SJN's famous control tower.

-Air France-KLM operates at row 12 and boasts several self check-in machines, which are mostly left unused since passengers need to have their self check-in boarding passes (on web and on kiosk) verified at the manned check-in counters, rendering it useless except for selecting seat.
+AF/KL operates at row 12 and the row boasts several self check-in machines, which are mostly left unused since passengers need to have their self check-in boarding passes (on web and on kiosk) verified at the manned check-in counters, rendering it useless except for selecting seat.
 Since I was flying business class, web check-in was also almost useless since seat selection can be done almost anytime (including on booking) free of charge.